rubydubee/jsantell.com/_posts/api-design-intuitive.md

 **Design for the audience**. jQuery uses CSS selectors for creating jQuery objects and has become a popular gateway into JavaScript from HTML/CSS.
 [John Resig](http://ejohn.org/) took the knowledge front-end developers already had (selectors) and applied it to a new world for the same audience.

 **Design for the library itself**.
 Be consistent throughout your own library.
 If a method is named `getProp`, don't name the setter `setProperty`.
+Don't have `getID` in one place and `getId` in another.
 Mostly semantic, use the same naming conventions, rules, abbreviations and limitations throughout the library.
 Naming is an artistic balance between clarity and not having [monster method names](http://stackoverflow.com/a/3670922).

 These are just three examples of sources of knowledge that can inspire a designer when striving for consistency, and there are countless more areas of shared knowledge waiting to be leveraged.